learn-co-students/writing-migrations-online-web-ft-081219/README.md

 ## Adding a Column

 The next thing we will do is add a couple of columns to the `students` table we just created.
-To do this, we will create a second migration file. *We cannot add these columns to the existing file.* Let's call our new file `02_add_grade_and_birthdate_to_students.rb`.
+To do this, we will create a secondlearn migration file. *We cannot add these columns to the existing file.* Let's call our new file `02_add_grade_and_birthdate_to_students.rb`.
 It should live in `db/migrate` just like the first migration.